ooflet/Mi-Create/README.md

 If you would like to build a package for your platform, use Nuitka as there are some Nuitka-specific checks (specifically the `__compiled__` global check in main.py:36).

+### Help
+If you are looking for a tutorial on Mi Create, please view the documentation at https://ooflet.github.io/docs.
+If you have any further questions that are not covered by the documentation, feel free to ask on the [discussions](https://github.com/ooflet/Mi-Create/discussions) tab.
+Otherwise, if there is a bug or issue with Mi Create, submit an [issue](https://github.com/ooflet/Mi-Create/issues) report.

 ### Licensing:
 Mi Create is licensed under the GPL-3 licence.
 [View what you can and can't do](https://gist.github.com/kn9ts/cbe95340d29fc1aaeaa5dd5c059d2e60)
 Please note that the compiler & decompiler is made by a third party and is **NOT** open source.